ApoorvaRadhakrishna/Internship-project/README.md

 ![](chatbot.png)

+# Training
+Here we train the model using natural language processing(NLP).
+In training model there is intent classification and entity extraction.
+NLP uses two modules input query and query analysis.
+Query analysis has four steps:

+# Tokenization
+In this phase sentences are divided into streams of individual tokens that are differentiated by spaces.

+# Stop Word Removal:
+Stop words are the words that occur frequently.
+These words must be eliminated because they influence the sentences that contain these words.

+# Case Folding
+It is to reduce all letters to lowercase.

+# Stemming
+Stemming is the process of reducing derived or inflected words to their stem, base or root form—generally a written word form.

+![](Chatbot%20UI.png)

 For conversation ChatterBot and SpeechRecognition module is used.
 Chatter Bot is a machine-learning-based conversational dialog engine build in Python which makes it possible to generate responses based on collections of known conversations.
 Chatter Bot comes with a data utility module that can be used to train chat bots.
 In SpeechRecognition module first component is speech.
 It uses Pyttsx3 engine instance for loading a speech engine.
 It produce and stop speech; get and set speech engine properties; and start and stop event loops.

-![](Chatbot%20UI.png)

 ![](speech.png)